ezzing/3DLayout-documentation/4-Customization.md

         ]
     }

-To customize this buttoms you  can comment out the lines of the button you want to hide or extend the list by adding new objects with the same structure
+To customize these buttons you can comment out the lines of the button you want to hide or extend the list by adding new objects with the same structure.

-When you add new buttons, an event with the name you define in the click field is sended every time the button is clicked.
+When you add new buttons, an event with the name you define in the click field is sent every time the button is clicked.

 You can use location: 'left' to align the buttons to the left, and use location: 'right' or nothing to align the buttons to the right side.